cs3110/textbook/_sources/chapters/hop/intro.md

 ability also depends on the programming pattern of passing an additional *environment* parameter to provide the values of variables in the function to be called through the pointer.
-As we'll see in our later chapter on interpreters, the essence of (higher-order) functions in a functional langauge is that they are really something called a *closure* that obviates the need for that extra parameter.
+As we'll see in our later chapter on interpreters, the essence of (higher-order) functions in a functional language is that they are really something called a *closure* that obviates the need for that extra parameter.
 Bear in mind that the issue is not what is *possible* to compute in a language&mdash;after all everything is eventually compiled down to machine code,